keb/keb.now.sh/content/backlog.md

 * METAL GEAR RISING: REVENGEANCE

 ## Completed

+### Divinity: Original Sin 2
+  * **4/5** - Divinity: Original Sin 2 is a flawed game, but it's a game that wears its flaws on its sleeve.
+The first chapter can be a slog, and the amount of players in your party affect the experience greatly.
+Combat, while difficult from the onset, lures you into a false sense of security midway through the game before the difficulty curve spikes in the penultimate chapter to the point where you're wondering if you can even finish the game.
+So while DOS2 is still a messy, unbalanced, unforgiving Eurogame like its predecessors, its polish, clever gameplay, and sheer ambition make it shine above other modern RPGs.

 ### Mega Man X2
   * **3/5** - A good follow-up to the influential Mega Man X, albeit, as formulaic as you'd expect from a Mega Man game.
 What makes X2 more interesting than the original is the addition of the mid-air dash ability, which dramatically changes X's mobility and thus the pace and approach for every boss fight.
 Highly recommended.